-This post is to remind you of that fact, and to give you some encouragement to “cheat” on the Paleo diet every once in a while if you feel deprived on it.
+This post is to remind you of that fact, and to give you some encouragement in cheating on the Paleo diet every once in a while if you feel deprived.
 Yep, the nutritionist just told you to cheat and eat some cookies once in a while.

 If you haven’t caught on yet, I’m talking about the hCG diet, which a lot of people have embraced lately, even though there isn’t any scientific evidence to support the claim that the hormone will suppress hunger.
 Most of the people I’ve heard of who’ve gone on this diet (except for one) have gained back all of the weight (or more) that they lost on it.
 Who wouldn’t eat like crazy after only being allowed to eat a fraction of the minimum recommended daily calories for months on end?

 The hCG diet is a really extreme example of deprivation, and I’m not saying that the Paleo way of eating is totally comparable.
 However, almost all of us grew up on grains, legumes, dairy and refined sugars (some of us almost exclusively), and when you remove these things that you’re so physically and emotionally attached to, there may very well be some feelings of deprivation.
 Followed by a gluttonous backlash.